Skills Over Degrees: The New Standard in Corporate Hiring

 • Share posts that demonstrate your expertise.

-• Join industry groups and participate to expand your network.
+• Join industry groups and participate actively to expand your network.

 3. Build a Portfolio or Case Study Collection

-• Challenges you faced and the solutions you implemented
+• Describe challenges you faced and the solutions you implemented

-• Tools and skills you used, along with measurable results
+• Note the tools and skills you used, along with measurable results

 4. Prepare for Real-World Interview Questions